judekurn/judekurn.github.io/docs/teach/scenario_planning.md

 * Generalist journals: [Foresight](http://www.emeraldinsight.com/loi/fs), [Futures](https://www.journals.elsevier.com/futures), [Journal of future studies](http://jfsdigital.org/)

 ## Assignments
-**Workshop Proposal** (Assignment 1): Students will write a brief proposal (800 words) for a scenario planning workshop which highlights (1) project goal, (2) process design, and (3) scenario content.
+**Workshop Proposal** (Assignment 1): Students will write a brief proposal (800 words) for a scenario planning workshop highlighting (1) project goals, (2) process design, and (3) expected scenario content.

-**ScenarioWizard** (Assignment 2): Students will work in groups and select one workshop proposal to develop.
-Students will then conduct environmental scanning for 4-5 scenario drivers related to the topic they proposed.
+**ScenarioWizard** (Assignment 2): Students will work in groups and select one workshop proposal to organize.
+Students will then conduct environmental scanning for up to 4-5 scenario drivers related to the topic they proposed.
 These drivers will be subjected to cross-impact balances analysis using an application software called ScenarioWizard.

 **Scenario Planning Workshop** (Assignment 3): Students will work in groups to design and organize a participatory scenario planning workshop.
 Students will be allocated 45 minutes to conduct facilitation of their proposed workshop.
-The groups will then submit their final paper describing the scenario narratives (storylines) developed during the workshop they facilitated (2500 words).
+The groups will then submit their final paper describing the scenario narratives (storylines) developed in the workshop they facilitated (2500 words).

 ## Lecture Schedule